heroqu/stream-limiter/README.md

 // pipe through it
 rs.pipe(sl).pipe(process.stdout)
 // output > Marshal     (without last 'l')

+// Implicit conversion to chars took place inside process.stdout,
+// but basically we have [77, 97, 114, 115, 104, 97, 108]
+// bytes sequence at the readable end of 'sl' stream here.
 ```

 The only constructor parameter is the ```maxBytes``` - number of bytes allowed to pass through the stream.